Edb83/moose-juice/README.md

 **Favourites**

-- Users can easily save their favourite juices from any of the product pages, and remove from favourites just as easily
+- Users can easily save their favourite juices from any of the product pages, and remove from favourites just as easily.
 - A heart icon shows whether or not a product is a user favourite (full vs empty).
-When clicked an ajax request updates the database without reloading the page, providing a more seamless user experience
+When clicked an ajax request updates the database without reloading the page, providing a more seamless user experience.

 **Rewards**